0xKurt/nft-ne-fu2/README.md

   For Example: 1000000000000000000 for 1 Ether.
 You can use [Eth.
 Unit Converter](https://eth-converter.com/) to calculate the price.

   To participate in the pre-minting process, a user must be whitelisted.
-  To whitelist a user the owner can call `addToWhitelist(address _toAdd)` to add a single user or `addManyToWhitelist(address[] memory _addresses)` to add multiple users at once.
+  To whitelist a user the owner can call `addToMintWhitelist(address _toAdd)` to add a single user or `addManyToMintWhitelist(address[] memory _addresses)` to add multiple users at once.
-  To remove a user from the whitelist the owner can call `removeFromWhitelist(address _toRemove)` to remove a single user or `removeManyFromWhitelist(address[] memory _addresses)` to remove multiple users at once.
+  To remove a user from the whitelist the owner can call `removeFromMintWhitelist(address _toRemove)` to remove a single user or `removeManyFromMintWhitelist(address[] memory _addresses)` to remove multiple users at once.

   ##

 #### Free minting
-  The owner can set an amount of NFTs during the initialization which are free to mint.
-If you set this number to 1000, the first 1000 NFTs will be free to mint.
+  The owner can set an amount of NFTs during the initialization which are free to claim during premint.
 Set the number to 0 if you don't need any free NFTs.

-  The user has to pay for his NFTs only after the free amount is reached.
-  The free NFTs can only be minted during pre- and public minting periods.
-  The owner of the contract can change this number at any time by calling `setFreeMintAmount(uint256 _freeMintAmount)`.
+  To claim a free NFT, the whitelisted user has to call `claim(_amount)`;

-  Besides that, the owner can set the amount of NFTs a single user can mint for free.
-The owner of the contract can change this number at any time by calling `setFreeMintAmountPerUser(uint256 _freeMintAmount)`.
+  The owner can set the amount of NFTs a single user can mint for free.
+The owner of the contract can change this number at any time by calling `setGiveawayAmountPerUser(uint256 _giveawayAmountPerUser)`.

   If the free mint amount is set to 1000, 999 NFTs are already minted and a user wants to mint 3 NFTs at one time.
-The user will receive 1 free NFT and only needs to pay for 2 NFTs.
+The claim call will fail.

+  To be eligible for the giveaway, a user must be whitelisted.
+  To whitelist a user the owner can call `addToGiveawayWhitelist(address _toAdd)` to add a single user or `addManyGiveawayWhitelist(address[] memory _addresses)` to add multiple users at once.
+  To remove a user from the whitelist the owner can call `removeFromGiveawayWhitelist(address _toRemove)` to remove a single user or `removeManyFromGiveawayWhitelist(address[] memory _addresses)` to remove multiple users at once.

   ##